yismail786/Data_Analysis_Portfolio/Self_Study/Data_Analysis_in_Excel/readme.md

-This folder contains 2 spreadsheets completed whilst working on the Data Visualization: A Practical Approach for Absolute Beginners course by EDX.
-The first being a butterfly chart whilst the second being a dashboard of a lemonade business.
+This folder contains all exercises completed whilst working on the Introduction to Data Analysis using Excel course by EDX.
+The lab exercises comprises pivot tables, pivot charts and dashboards.